 How to calculate your debt-to-income ratio

-Start by making a list of your monthly household debt payments.
+Start by calculating your monthly household debt payments.
 Remember that debt is only the payments you make to repay a lender for money that you've borrowed.
-Monthly expenses such as rent or groceries are not classified as debt, so those wouldn't be included in the DTI.
-Furthermore, when calculating your DTI, you don't include all types of debt.
-Do not include your home mortgage payment, often people’s largest debt payment.
-But do list credit card debt, auto loans, student loans, medical bills, or any other debt you are making a monthly payment on.
+Examples include credit card debt, auto loans, student loans, medical bills, or any other debt you are making a monthly payment on.
+Your home mortgage payment is not included in your debt-to-income ratio.

 How to use your debt-to-income ratio

-The DTI is a very useful tool because it lets you know how much debt you currently have and how much more debt you can safely take on.
-You can also use the information to strategize about how to reduce your debt.
+The DTI helps you understand how much debt you currently have and how much more you can safely take on.
 Use this formula before deciding whether to make a new purchase using credit.
 For example, if you estimate that an extra $50 in monthly credit card payments will increase your DTI above 20 percent, you may want to wait to buy that new item until your net income goes up or your total monthly debt payment goes down.

 Consumer Financial Protection Bureau.
 (2019).
 What is a debt-to-income ratio?